google/santa/docs/introduction/syncing-overview.md

     configured FCM messages will continue to be digested and acted upon.

-*The Firebase Cloud Messaging (FCM) based Push Notification system is only available on the internal Google deployment of Santa at this time
+*The Firebase Cloud Messaging (FCM) based Push Notification system is only available on the internal Google deployment of Santa at this time.

 ## Blocked Events